-The project for today is a boxer with a fly front, instead of the easy closed centre front seam.
-Please subscribe to the blog in order to receive the free pdf version of this multi sized pattern, with printing instructions.
+The project for today is a boxer with a fly front, instead of the easily closed centre front seam.
+Please subscribe to the blog and contact me in order to receive the free pdf version of this multi sized pattern, with printing instructions.
 The pattern is for sizes small, medium, large and xtra large.

 For this project you will need:

 Cotton fabric or printed satin (0,50 cm for size small)

 3 cm wide waist elastic

 Fold the fabric right sides together.
 Pin the pattern to the fabric and cut two panels out.

 Iron a 3 cm strip of interfacing/vilene to the wrong sides of the fly and fly shield and 6 cm from the top edge.

 With right sides together, pin the 2 front crotches together and machine stitch.